 1. Know How Earnings Affect Your Financial Aid

 Although your financial aid has already been determined for the upcoming year by the time you graduate high school, your annual income can affect future aid.

 The Free Application for Federal Student Aid, or FAFSA, provides an income protection allowance — the amount you can earn during a calendar year before your financial aid package is affected.
-For the 2019–2020 year, this amount was $6,660.

 You shouldn't necessarily try to limit your annual income to less than the income protection allowance, however.
 The income tax you pay on your earnings is also taken into account, and the type of aid you receive makes a difference.
 Offsetting student loans with income is beneficial, while earning enough to reduce need-based grants isn't so great.

 If you have questions about how your earnings will affect your future aid, talk with a financial aid officer.